 Pregnancy testing and ultrasound scanning

-Most IVF clinics will offer you a blood test about two weeks after embryo transfer, to check the level of Beta hCG (pregnancy hormone) and may also check the level of blood progesterone.
+About two weeks after insemination, a pregnancy test is performed.
 Sometimes the patient may have some vaginal spotting or bleeding prior to the pregnancy test.
-She may think that her period has already started and decline having the pregnancy test however it is recommended that the pregnancy test is done as it is the only way to determine whether there is a pregnancy .
-In the happy event that the pregnancy test is positive, the patient will be asked to repeat the blood tests at intervals between 2-5 days to check the rising levels of these hormones.
+She may think that her period has already started and decline having the pregnancy test.
+However, it is recommended that the pregnancy test is done as it is the only way to determine whether there is a pregnancy.
+In the happy event that this is positive, an ultrasound scan is arranged 3-4 weeks later, to check the number, location, size and viability of pregnancy .

 The ultrasound scan can demonstrate that the pregnancy is normally located (intra uterine pregnancy), or abnormally located (ectopic pregnancy).
 If the patient has a positive pregnancy test but there are no signs of a pregnancy on the vaginal scan, this is called (pregnancy of unknown location).
 Blood tests to measure HCG and progesterone levels are recommended.
 Furthermore, a repeat scan after 7-10 days is necessary to make the diagnosis (RCOG Guidelines) .